Negros Occidental F.A.

-The Negros Occidental Football Association is a Filipino football association based in Bacolod.
+The Negros Occidental Regional Football Association is a Filipino football association based in Bacolod.
 It works under the Philippine Football Federation as provincial football association for the Negros Occidental area.
 The president of the association is Ricardo Yanson Jr since January 30, 2015.
 San Carlos, Negros Occidental mayor, Gerardo Valmayor Jr. is Yanson's Vice President.
 Yanson seceded Carlos Cojuangco as president.